tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 ![CryptoRight UI](Images/cryptoright-ui.png)

 * This front-end fetches all `OpenSource` and `Copyright` events and displays them in a collapsible list.
-Since we have not copywritten anything yet, the UI is pretty empty.
+Since we have not copywritten anything yet, the UI is fairly empty.

 * The UI also allows us to upload files and JSON to Pinata, completely locally.
 It takes in the `name` and `description` fields we want to account for in our `reference_uri` JSON, as well as uploading an `image`.